IRA vs. 401(k): What's the difference?

 401(k)

-Effective beginning 2023, you must begin taking required minimum distributions (RMDs) at age 73.
+You must begin taking required minimum distributions (RMDs) at age 73.
 You're required to withdraw a certain amount each year, calculated based on your age and the value of your accounts.

 Traditional IRA

-Effective beginning 2023, you must begin taking RMDs at age 73.
+You must begin taking RMDs at age 73.
 You're required to withdraw a certain amount each year, calculated based on your age and the value of your accounts.

 Roth IRA